bdthemes/ultimate-post-kit/readme.txt

 0. **[Stone Hover](https://postkit.pro/demo/stone-hover/)** - Create scalable post sliders with an inline full-width picture frame that interacts and unfolds the image on user action.
 Let you design the perfect canvas with changeable panels upon hover.
 0. **[Instagram Gallery](https://postkit.pro/demo/instagram-gallery/)** - With the next level gallery interface by Instagram Gallery widget, it's now possible to change the design sense of such amazing gallery in WordPress.

+== Pro Extensions 🔥 ==

+0. **[MultiColor Item](https://postkit.pro/demo/multicolor-item/)** - The ability to create a variety of colorful posts inside your blogging site will make you stay one step ahead of your competitor in terms of presentation.
+Now you can do that with the Multicolor Extension and get more attention from your visitors.

 **[PURCHASE ULTIMATE POST KIT PRO FROM OUR WEBSITE]( https://postkit.pro/pricing/ )**